KimTsadok/KimTsadok/README.md

 An OOP driven project, based on user's data, built a system for the local zoo, with different animals and different features, incorporating various functions and maintainability of taking care of the zoo.
 ### [DramaTune Final Project](https://github.com/KimTsadok/Adapting-music-to-dramatic-scenes-in-movies)
+An ML based project, done on multiple datasets (video, audio), in order to merge selected dramatic soundtrack with uploaded video from the user - alongside future finetune components.

 ## GitHub Stats